 - Extremely heavy (upwards of 125 pounds).
 Requires two people to install.
 Not typically suited for wall-mount installation.

-- Highly durable metal that does not rust or tarnish; requires little maintenance.
+- Highly durable metal that does not rust or tarnish; copper requires little maintenance.

 - Surface takes on an aged patina over time.